Running a company all-hands meeting in an online environment may sound challenging at first.

 Over to you

-We hope that we’ve inspired you and that you will try one of the above tips to make your virtual all-company meetings more engaging and valuable for your colleagues.
+We hope that these tips have inspired you and that you will try one of them to make your virtual all-hands meetings more engaging and valuable for your colleagues.